24-Hour Crisis Support

 Inasmuch House operates out of an anti-racist, anti-oppressive, intersectional feminist framework which is trauma-informed and client-centred.

-Inasmuch House receives funding from the following partners: the Ministry of Children, Community and Social Services, Ontario Realtors Care Foundation, and Royal LePage Shelter Foundation, and the Ontario Trillium Foundation (new bathrooms).
+Inasmuch House receives funding from the following partners: the Ministry of Children, Community and Social Services, Ontario Realtors Care Foundation, Royal LePage Shelter Foundation, and the Ontario Trillium Foundation (new bathrooms).

 24-Hour Crisis Support